xtruder/dev-guidelines/README.md

 If you using these internal javascript methods, they are much faster, and provide nicer stack traces which allows easier debugging.

+#### Avoid promise libraries when possible

+NodeJS has internal support for promises.
+Using internal promises, will not give you such rich functionality, but will provide much better debugging support and nicer stack traces.

 #### Avoid compiling javascript if not needed

 I know there are fancy bleeding es7 or es8 features that you want to abuse, or you really want